ctctoinhand.in

 How is gratuity calculated in CTC in India?

 Gratuity is calculated as (Basic Salary × 15) / 26 for each completed year of service.
-Although payable only after 5 years, employers usually include gratuity as a notional component in CTC.
+Although gratuity is payable only after 5 years of service, many employers include it as a notional component in CTC.

 Why is take-home salary less than CTC in India?

-Take-home salary is lower than CTC because deductions such as employee PF, professional tax, and income tax are subtracted from the gross salary.
+Take-home salary is lower than CTC because several components included in CTC are not paid as monthly cash.
+Deductions such as employee PF, professional tax, and income tax further reduce the final in-hand salary.